Fintech companies are completely changing the way we manage our money.

 Artificial intelligence makes the loan process easier than ever, and nearly three-quarters of loans are fully automated.

-Thanks to its innovative approach to loans, Upstart stock has climbed over 1000% in the past year.
+Thanks to its innovative loan approach, Upstart stock has climbed over 1000% in the past year.

 This share price is likely only to grow as Upstart continues to lock in financial partners.